harunk-monri/monri-sdk-docs/mobile-sdks/ios-sdk/tokens-api-integration.md

 This invalid request is also recorded and errors are visible through merchant account interface.

-#### [Purchase](https://github.com/MonriPayments/monri-ios/wiki/Tokens-API-Integration#purchase) <a href="#user-content-purchase" id="user-content-purchase"></a>
+#### Purchase <a href="#user-content-purchase" id="user-content-purchase"></a>

-Purchase doesn't need to be approved, funds are transfered in next settlement between issuer and acquirer banks, usually within one business day.
+Purchase doesn't need to be approved, funds are transferred in next settlement between issuer and acquirer banks, usually within one business day.
 These transactions can be refunded within 180 days.

 This message has the same structure as